daaimah123/skills_matrix/README.md

 ### You'll Need:

-- Node.js 16.8+ (older versions might work but we're not making any promises)
+- Node.js 16.8+ (older versions might work but I'm not making any promises)
 - npm or yarn (pick your poison)

 ### Get It Running: